MathiasGroebe/discrete_isolation/README.md

 # Discrete isolation
 PostgreSQL/PostGIS implementation of the discrete isolation.
 The resulting value can be used for point selection purposes.
 It needs a single-point geometry and a numerical value.
 For usage, you need the data in a PostgreSQL database with the PostGIS extension.
 It works well with around 10,000 points; you have to consider a long execution time with more points.
-If you have less than 1,000 points, take a look at the free  (QGIS Plugin)[https://github.com/MathiasGroebe/point_selection/].
+If you have less than 1,000 points, take a look at the free  [QGIS Plugin](https://github.com/MathiasGroebe/point_selection/).

 ## Usage